Dear SaaStr: Can A Great Sales Rep Sell Any SaaS Product?

 Not really in SaaS.
 At least not well.

 The classic “Sell Me This Pen” test still has value, even in SaaS.
 There is no perfect answer to this test, but it does show a salesperson’s ability to think, to convey enthusiasm, to understand a value proposition, etc. It may have gone out of fashion, but I think it still shows sales smarts.

 But I’ve come to learn that in SaaS at least, salespeople can be:

 - Good at Outbound, but not so much Inbound.
 Or vice-versa.

-- Good when selling with a brand to back them, but not so much without one.
+- Good only when selling with a brand to back them, but not so much without one.
 This is so important.
 The playbook is so different when you are #1 or #2 in an established market.
 Because the prospects already sort of know what they are looking for.